fanchenyou/deepdiary/README.md

 - src/caffe/layers/lstm_layer.cu
 - src/caffe/layers/lstm_loss_layer.cu

+## Lifelogging dataset
+We publish our lifelogging dataset by releasing image features along with human labelings.
+You can download them [here](http://vision.soic.indiana.edu/deepdiary_files/data.zip) (image features and sentences).
+We tend to not publish original photos for the reason to protect privacy.
+For more details of how the dataset is collected, please refer to our [paper](https://arxiv.org/abs/1608.03819).

 ## Training
 To run training demo,
 - clone this repository to your directory, say $CAFFE_ROOT
-- download our packed lifelogging data [here](http://vision.soic.indiana.edu/deepdiary_files/data.zip) (image features and sentences) and extract them as examples/myexp/data
+- download our packed lifelogging data and extract them as examples/myexp/data
 - download VGG_ILSVRC_16_layers.caffemodel from https://github.com/BVLC/caffe/wiki/Model-Zoo and place it into $CAFFE_ROOT/models/VGG_ILSVRC_16_layers
 - cd examples/myexp
 - change setting.py home_dir, global.sh CAFFE_ROOT to same folder that you clone this repo.